nwber/heartbeat-go/README.md

 I have basically no idea what I'm doing but it works I guess

+Setup:
+- `go install`
+- add go/bin to your path (like `export PATH=$PATH:$(go env GOPATH)/bin`) and `source .bashrc` or whatever you do for your shell
+- alternatively just use it in this directory
+- start using the command :)

-Example usage: `heartbeat --endpoint https://google.com --duration 10`
+Example usage: `heartbeat-go --endpoint https://google.com --duration 10`
 - Endpoint is the FQDN you'd like to check the heartbeat of
 - Duration in seconds to query for (optional).
 Default is 600s
+- run `heartbeat-go` for help!

 ![Alt text](image-1.png)